tkestack/gpu-manager/README.md

 There is nothing special to submit a Pod except the description of GPU resource is no longer 1 .
-The GPU resources are described as that 100 `tencent.com/vcuda-core` for 1 GPU and N `tencent.com/vcuda -memory` for GPU memory (1 tencent.com/vcuda-memory means 256Mi GPU memory).
+The GPU resources are described as that 100 `tencent.com/vcuda-core` for 1 GPU and N `tencent.com/vcuda-memory` for GPU memory (1 tencent.com/vcuda-memory means 256Mi
+GPU memory).
 And because of the limitation of extend resource validation of Kubernetes, to support GPU utilization limitation, you should add `tencent.com/vcuda-core-limit: XX` in the annotation field of a Pod.